-At our location in San Antonio, Tx we build some of the finest custom made shotguns you can imagine.
+At our locations in Texas we build some of the finest custom made shotguns you can imagine.
 We’ve built just about any kind of shotgun you could possibly be looking for.

 Custom Shotgun Gallery:

 Custom Shotgun Builds and Counting

 Have a Custom Shotgun Build In Mind?